DimanthaWalallawita/task-management/README.md

 3. Click on clone button.

 ## Run
-1. Navigate to the project directory and install the necessary dependencies:<br.>
+1. Navigate to the project directory and install the necessary dependencies:<br/>
-        👉cd task-management<br.>
+        👉cd task-management<br/>
         👉npm install

-2. Once the dependencies are installed, start the development server:<br.>
+2. Once the dependencies are installed, start the development server:<br/>
         👉npm start

 ## other